Origin Stories is The Leakey Foundation’s podcast about how we became human.

 Episode 36: Tepilit Ole Saitoti

 Tepilit Ole Saitoti was a Maasai warrior, author, and natural resources expert.
-In this lecture, Saitoti tells his life story and discusses Maasai culture and the challenges faced by the Maasai.
+In this lecture, Saitoti tells his life story and discusses Maasai culture.

 Episode 34: Margaret Mead

 In this never-before-released archival lecture from 1974, anthropologist Margaret Mead discusses the lives of women from prehistoric through modern times.

 Carl Sagan explores the evolution of human intelligence in this never-before-released lecture from The Leakey Foundation Archive.

 Season Three Trailer